Multi-party computation enables secure polynomial control based solely on secret-sharing

 \subsection{$n$-party computation}

-In this subsection, we present a novel approach to compute a product $\secret{z} = \secret{v_1}\secret{v_2}\cdots \secret{v_{n}}$ of $n$ factors simultaneously by generalizing the existing three-party computation to $n$-party computation.
-Inspired by the fact that a product of two factors can be computed directly by three parties (\cf Subsection~\ref{sec:three}), we exploit that a product of $ n $ factors can be computed directly by $ n+1 $ parties.
-After creating $(2,n+1)$ secret sharings of the factors at a distributor, \eg the sensor, the product of the split factors can be written as
+In this subsection, we present a novel approach to compute a product $\secret{z} = \secret{v_1}\secret{v_2}\cdots \secret{v_{n}}$ of $n$ factors simultaneously .
+Inspired by the fact that three parties can directly compute a product of two factors , we exploit that a product of $ n $ factors can be computed directly by $ n+1 $ parties.
+After creating $(2,n+1)$ secret sharings of the factors at a distributor, \eg the sensor, the product of the shared factors can be written as